 The Neil Armstrong Hall of Engineering

-Through the generosity of Martha Chaffee, former student in Purdue's radio and television program, a sample from the moon will be placed on display in the atrium of Armstrong Hall.
+Through the generosity of Martha Chaffee, former student in Purdue's radio and television program, a sample from the moon is on display in the atrium of Armstrong Hall.

-Martha Chaffee is the wife of Roger Chaffee (BSAE, '1957) who was one of two Purdue alumni to die during a simulated test for the Apollo I mission.
-She is acquiring the lunar sample through NASA's Ambassadors of Exploration program.
+Martha Chaffee is the widow of Roger Chaffee (BSAE '57) who was one of two Purdue alumni to die during a simulated test for the Apollo I mission.
+She acquired the lunar sample through NASA's Ambassadors of Exploration program.
 The NASA program allows each astronaut, or his survivor - from NASA's Gemini, Apollo and Mercury programs - the right to donate to the educational institution of his or her choice a piece of the 842 pounds of lunar samples and soil collected during six lunar missions.

-A soaring atrium within Armstrong Hall will highlight significant Purdue Engineering achievements - from Neil Armstrong's first step on the moon to construction of the Golden Gate Bridge and Hoover Dam.
+A soaring atrium within Armstrong Hall highlights significant Purdue Engineering achievements - from Neil Armstrong's first step on the moon to construction of the Golden Gate Bridge and Hoover Dam.

 Future and current engineering students and visitors will be inspired by the promise of engineering wonders to come.
-The building's design will showcase to society the vitality and importance of engineering in our changing world.
+The building's design showcases the vitality and importance of engineering in our changing world.

-The terrace will be surrounded by 2000 square feet of landscaped space, including planted trees and ground cover of native ferns, all of which will be strikingly up lit at night.
+The terrace is surrounded by 2000 square feet of landscaped space, including planted trees and ground cover of native ferns, all of which are strikingly up lit at night.

 Team Learning Modules